smfwii/Takticks-Royale/README.md

 -Make a custom GUI for creating and joining matches (the default one is just ugly)

--Figure out what is causing the syncing issues between the host and the client (done for now)
+-Figure out what is causing the syncing issues between the host and the client

-Once these are done, I'll get back to adding new features.
-If you have any ideas, please tell me.